danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 conditions such as temperature, air quality and composition, and be able to feed back data at a rate that allows control of those conditions.

+## 1.9 Rapid prototyping, research and experimentation

+This involves RIOT acting as a platform to quickly develop demonstrators, experimental setups, and research environments.
+This requires developers with basic programming knowledge to be able to define their application logic.

 ## 1.8 Cross-hardware system integration

 This involves integrated, distributed sensor and actuator systems running RIOT on different hardware platforms.
 This requires software to be agnostic to the underlying hardware and support common protocols.

-## 1.9 Rapid prototyping, research and experimentation

-This involves RIOT acting as a platform to quickly develop demonstrators, experimental setups, and research environments.
-This requires developers with basic programming knowledge to be able to define their application logic.
+## 1.2 Easy-fit smart home devices

+For smart home applications, it may be desirable to fit a device to the home without a power supply being required.
+This requires a node to last for a number of weeks without recharge, while continuously collecting data; to use the required sensors (temperature, light, humidity, smoke, etc); and to connect to a home gateway using a widely supported wireless LAN protocol.

+## 1.3 Communication daughterboards for low-power protocols

+To provide immediate support for popular emerging low-power communications protocols, plug-and-play daughterboards can be produced, which run RIOT and the relevant communications stack.
+They require RIOT to support these protocols; to support commonly used low-power microcontrollers and transceivers; and to be able to operate in slave mode for board protocols which use a master-slave model.

+## 1.5 Wearables

+This requires a node to be extremely light and low power, and to send data to a public gateway over a very low bandwidth connection, for example LoRaWAN, or to the user's smartphone, for example over Bluetooth.
+The device would require charging perhaps every week.

 # 2 List of design goals